Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: Comparisons with Ref.

-In~\cite{Creci:2024wfu}, the authors have recently derived the tidal corrections to the dynamical and radiative sector in ST theories, at leading order in the different types of tidal deformability coefficients.
-In the context of our work, this corresponds to the leading-order contributions that are linear in the $0^{th}$ order coefficients, namely $(\lambda_a^{(0)},\mu_a^{(0)},\nu_a^{(0)},c_a^{(0)})$.
+In Ref.~\cite{Creci:2024wfu}, the tidal corrections to both the dynamical and radiative sectors in ST theories were recently derived at LO in the various types of tidal deformability coefficients.
+Within the context of our work, this corresponds to contributions that are linear in the zeroth-order coefficients, namely $(\lambda_A^{(0)},\mu_A^{(0)},\nu_A^{(0)},c_A^{(0)})$.

-A direct comparison between their results and ours is not straightforward.
-In our approach, the matter fields $\mathfrak{m}$ are coupled with the Jordan-frame metric $g_{\mu \nu}$, whereas in Ref.~\cite{Creci:2024wfu}, the authors perform a conformal transformation of the form
+A direct comparison between their results and ours is not straightforward due to differences in the treatment of matter coupling.
+In our approach, the matter fields $\mathfrak{m}$ are coupled to the Jordan-frame metric $g_{\mu \nu}$, so that the tidal deformability parameters entering our tidal action~\eqref{eq:Stidal} correspond to physical, observable quantities.
+In contrast, in Ref.~\cite{Creci:2024wfu}, the following conformal transformation is performed:

-where $A(\hat{\varphi})$ is the conformal factor, $\hat{g}_{\mu \nu}$ denotes the Jordan-frame metric and $g_{\mu \nu}$ the Einstein-frame metric.
-After such a transformation, the action within the Einstein frame takes the form
+where $A(\hat{\varphi})$ is the conformal factor, $g_{\mu \nu}^{(J)}$ denotes the Jordan-frame metric and $g_{\mu \nu}^{(E)}$ the Einstein-frame metric; and the matter fields are coupled to the Einstein-frame metric.
+As a results, tidal corrections derived in Ref.~\cite{Creci:2024wfu} depend on tidal deformabilities which are Einstein-frame quantities.